 Since graduating, Oscar Wong ’16 has continued to build and grow aspects of his identity that CAIS helped him recognize, be it in his cross country and track accomplishments at the Urban School of San Francisco, where he was a varsity runner with the record for the fastest mile during his freshman year, or through his passion for science and math, which blossomed during his time at CAIS.Through his love of science, he was able to shadow trauma surgeons in the operating room and the ER, and observe surgical procedures.
 He has also done work with leadership groups at Urban, with a special focus on MultiCulti Leadership Team and Health Initiative for Peer Education (HIPE), and has attended several conferences on race and participated in diversity panels at Urban.
 He is also employed as a swim instructor and lifeguard at UCSF and has found lots of growth through teaching and professional development.
 After his graduation from Urban, he is embarking on a gap year of service work, cultural study, and traveling abroad.

-Cassie Eng ’17 is a senior at the Urban School of San Francisco.
+Cassie Eng ’17 is pursuing an undergraduate degree at Princeton University.
 She is an active advocate for social justice, in and out of school.
-At Urban, she is the co-leader of API (the affinity space for Asian Pacific Islander students) and is a member of MultiCulti, the student leadership team focused on promoting diversity, equity, and inclusion in the school.
-Outside of school, she interned and acted as spokesperson for the Stop AAPI Hate Youth Campaign, a reporting center set up in response to the rise in anti-Asian sentiment during Covid-19.
-Her Chinese language skills have prompted her to give back to her school community by serving as a Chinese peer tutor.
-In addition, she continues her work in philanthropy, specifically her project Cassie’s Bag of Dreams, where she gives backpacks and school supplies to impoverished children throughout the Philippines.
-In 2019, she served on the CAIS Strategic Vision Advisory Team as the Alumni representative.
-In her spare time, you can find her dancing with her competitive hip hop team APT.
+At Princeton, she is a fellow under the Carl A Fields Center for Equality + Cultural Understanding and an Engagement Specialist at UMatter, an initiative focused on community care and bystander intervention resources.
+Outside of school, she interned and acted as a spokesperson for the Stop AAPI Hate Youth Campaign, a reporting center set up in response to the rise in anti-Asian sentiment during Covid-19.
+She continued her Chinese education through college and credited her immersion experience at CAIS as inspiration for her current studies as a Public and International Affairs major.
+In addition, she continues her work in philanthropy, specifically her project, Cassie’s Bag of Dreams, where she gives backpacks and school supplies to impoverished children throughout the Philippines.
+In 2019, she served as the Alumni representative on the CAIS Strategic Vision Advisory Team.

 Maddie Han ’17 is a senior at the Urban School of San Francisco.
 She looks back on her time at CAIS fondly and keeps in touch with many of her old classmates.
 At Urban, she is the captain of the Varsity Lacrosse and Tennis teams.
 She is a member of Student Government, and is also a peer tutor in math, science, history, and Mandarin.
 Maddie is also an active member of API (Asian Pacific Islander Affinity Group), SOC (Students of Color Affinity Group), Community Outreach, and PACT, a mentorship program for youth students of color.
 Through her passion for social justice, she co-founded SCCDE (the Students of Color Committee for Diversity and Equity) where students of color from various Bay Area independent high schools are able to collaborate and communicate about issues regarding diversity, equity, and inclusion.
 Outside of Urban, Maddie is passionate about business and entrepreneurship.
 Through these interests, she has participated in the Stanford Young Women Leadership Summit, and spent the summer with the School of New York Times in their Entrepreneurship/New Media/Law course.
 She is excited to continue being a member of the CAIS Alumni Council.